 New York teen Timothy Doner, has an unusual hobby - He likes to learn languages!
 And not the way most of us do to get through basic school requirements, but thoroughly enough so that he can conduct a decent conversation.
 Over the last five years, the 17-year old has been able to master 23!
 While this has earned him the title of the world's youngest polyglot, he is still not satisfied.

 The youngster's quest to learn languages began in 2009 after completing basic Hebrew lessons in preparation for his Bar Mitzvah ceremony.
 He enjoyed it so much that he decided to become fluent in modern Hebrew.
 Craving for more, he then picked up Arabic.
 Within four days, he managed to master the alphabet and by the end of the week, the prowess to read the language fluently.
 After that, there was no stopping him.

 Over the years, he has added Russian, Farsi (Persian), Hausa, Italian Swahili Indonesian, Hindi, Ojibwe, Pashto, Turkish, Kurdish, Yiddish, Dutch, Croatian, Spanish and German to his repertoire of languages.
 The list does not include the ones that he has taken up at school, which include French, Mandarin, Latin and of course, English.
 The most amazing part is that he has managed to learn all the additional languages on his own, using just online apps and grammar books.

-Timothy whose next goal is to conquer Sudanese and Malay, says that his language skills come in quite handy when he is on the subway, walking around New York City or even whilst at a restaurant, because it allows him to eavesdrop on all kinds of fun and interesting conversations.
+Timothy whose next goal is to conquer Sudanese and Malay, says that his language skills come in quite handy when he is on the subway, walking around New York City or even while at a restaurant because it allows him to eavesdrop on all kinds of fun and interesting conversations.